The City of Hillsboro has been recognized as a 2018 Tree City USA by the Arbor Day Foundation.

 The Arbor Day Foundation sponsors Tree City USA in partnership with the U.S. Forest Service and the National Association of State Foresters.
 Since 1976, more than 3,400 cities across the country have made this commitment to support urban forestry.

-Tree City USA Application
+Annual Application for Tree City USA Designation

 - Maintaining a tree board or department